atomisthq/docs/docs/reference-docs/rug.md

 | validInput | parameter | Description of valid input, such as "A valid email address" or "3-10 alphanumeric characters"
 | hide | parameter | Indicates that this parameter is only for use by programs and should not be displayed to users.

-`@` Annotations are also used to look up pre-packaged variables that are supplied to your script for use when declaring editor parameters, for example:
+`@` Annotations are also used to look up pre-packaged variables that are supplied to your script for use when declaring editor parameter patterns, for example:

 ```
 editor ClassRenamer